35. Univariate Time Series with Matrix Algebra#

 In Samuelson’s model, \(y_t\) stood for national income or perhaps a different measure of aggregate activity called gross domestic product (GDP) at time \(t\).

-Equation (33.1) is called a second-order linear difference equation.
+Equation (35.1) is called a second-order linear difference equation.
+It is called second order because it depends on two lags.

 But actually, it is a collection of \(T\) simultaneous linear equations in the \(T\) variables \(y_1, y_2, \ldots, y_T\).